My personal experience with Dell monitors goes back many years now and spans a number of different employers and workplaces.

 - Confirm monitor is ‘actually’ ON

-- Check power cable connection
+- Inspect AD adapter and power cable

-- Check display cable connection
+- Firmly reconnect the display cable

 - Set monitor to correct Input

-- Lower display resolution
+- Lower display resolution range

 - Factory reset monitor